pact-foundation/docs.pact.io/website/docs/implementation_guides/jvm/provider/junit.md

 From 4.1.8+, you can specify multiple tags with a comma separated string for the `pact.provider.tag` system property.

+## Setting the provider branch before verification results are published [4.3.0-beta.7+]

+Pact Broker version 2.86.0 or later

+You can have a branch pushed against the provider version before the verification results are published.
+To do this you need set the `pact.provider.branch` JVM system property to the branch value.

+## Setting the build URL for verification results [4.2.16/4.3.2+]

+You can specify a URL to link to your CI build output.
+To do this you need to set the `pact.verifier.buildUrl` JVM system property to the URL value.

 # Pending Pact Support (version 4.1.3 and later)